-Animal Care:
+Animal Care

-All members must furnish attachable or heavy feed crock and watering dishes that are gnaw-resistant and can be secured to the cage along with one bag of plastic-wrapped pine shavings.
-Members must care for their own animals during the fair week.
-The species chair will do a periodic inspection of all rabbits.
-Rabbits without food and water will have their cage tagged with a yellow band as a warning.
-The second time a rabbit is without feed or water, a red band will be attached, and the 4-H member should see the species chair.
-If the rabbit member cannot give a good enough explanation as to why the rabbits were not taken care of, the rabbits will be sent home so they can properly be taken care of.
-In the event of a deceased rabbit, the rabbit must be respectfully and swiftly removed from the fairgrounds by the 4-H member or designee.
-Dead meat pen rabbits may only be replaced if the member has reported a tattoo number to the species chair by the due date prior to fair.
-If no extra tattoo numbers were reported, then the deceased rabbit cannot be replaced by another one.
+Members must ensure that their animals are properly cared for during the fair and supply a bag of pine shavings, if needed.
+All members must furnish attachable or heavy feed crock and watering dishes that are gnaw-resistant and can be secured to the cage.
+Animals not properly cared for will be sent home and will not sell at auction.
+4-H members/officials who notice a rabbit without water should take a picture of it, with the owner's name in the picture, and send it to the species chair.
+The species chair will do periodic inspections of all rabbits to check for water, as well as, take into consideration valid reports from 4-H members/officials of rabbits without water.
+If a member's rabbit is found without water, they will be contacted by the species chair.
+This will serve as a warning.
+If contact has to be made again, due to lack of animal care, the member will be asked to remove the animal(s) from the fairgrounds, to be taken home, where it/they can be properly cared for.
+Please ensure your food and water bowls are adequately secured and large enough for your rabbit.
+Deceased rabbits must be respectfully and swiftly removed from the fairgrounds by the 4-H member or designee.
+Deceased meat pen rabbits may only be replaced if the member has reported a tattoo number to the species chair by the due date prior to fair.
+If no extra tattoo numbers were reported, then the deceased rabbit cannot be replaced by another one, and there will not be an entry to sell.
+Grand and Reserve Grand Champion meat pen rabbits replaced prior to the auction will no longer sell in that position but will return to the original draw order.
 Animals not properly cared for will not be allowed to be shown or sold.

 Members may secure cage doors with zip ties.

 Members must be present for judging.